-As a result of stakeholder engagement activities, program evaluation work was identified as being performed as both a full-time and collateral duty by agencies.
-OPM included exclusion criteria based on the description of program evaluation work provided by OMB guidance to identify subject matter experts for the study, along with the group of subject matter experts OMB identified with program evaluation expertise and knowledge.
+As a result of stakeholder engagement activities program evaluation work was identified as being performed as both a full-time and collateral duty by agencies.
+OPM included exclusion criteria based on the description of program evaluation work provided by OMB guidance to identify subject matter experts for the study along with the group of subject matter experts OMB identified with program evaluation expertise and knowledge.
 The subject matter experts identified by OMB served as a core reference group for this study.
 The work described in this standard to be titled "Program Evaluator" include full-time program evaluation work.
 Program Evaluation work was also described as including elements of multidisciplinary work based on OMB guidance (M-21-27).
 As further elaborated in OMB Memo M-20-12, program evaluator work includes the application of scientific principles and techniques to conduct and oversee the execution of evaluation studies to assess effectiveness and efficiency.
 The OPM study supported the multidisciplinary nature of program evaluation work.
 Agencies reported program evaluation work being performed in various occupational groups including positions in the following occupational groups and families:

-- 0100 Social Science, Psychology and Welfare Group - 0200 Human Resources Management Group - 0300 General Administrative, Clerical and Office Services Group - 0400 Natural Resources Management and Biological Sciences Group - 0500 Accounting and Budget Group - 0600 Medical, Hospital, Dental, and Public Health Group - 0800 Engineering and Architecture Group classifiable to two or more occupational series including in this case series involving professional (0101 series) and/or nonprofessional (0343) work based on the specific knowledge, skills and abilities required by the individual position.
-The nature of the work is such that persons with training and experience in either two or more occupations may often be considered well-qualified to do the work (Interpretive Guidance for Cybersecurity Positions, p 21 -22).
+- 0100 Social Science, Psychology and Welfare Group - 0200 Human Resources Management Group - 0300 General Administrative, Clerical and Office Services Group - 0400 Natural Resources Management and Biological Sciences Group - 0500 Accounting and Budget Group - 0600 Medical, Hospital, Dental, and Public Health Group - 0800 Engineering and Architecture Group

+OPM defines multidisciplinary work as a position involving duties and responsibilities closely related to more than one discipline.
+As a result, the position could be classifiable to two or more occupational series including in this case series involving professional (0101 series) and/or nonprofessional (0343) work based on the specific knowledge, skills and abilities required by the individual position.
+The nature of the work is such that persons with training and experience in either two or more occupations may often be considered well-qualified to do the work (Interpretive Guidance for Cybersecurity Positions, pp 21 -22).
+In accordance with OMB Memo M-20-12 (p.
+16), specialized program evaluation knowledge and expertise may come from advanced degrees in program evaluation or related fields with concentration studies in program evaluation or direct experience designing and conducting program evaluation may supplement or substitute for advanced degrees.
+Related fields may include public administration, public policy, implementation science, statistics, economics, social sciences, or other relevant academic disciplines.